 The bone marrow

 The bone marrow is the soft inner part of our bones that makes blood cells.
 All blood cells start from the same type of cell called a stem cell.
 The stem cell makes immature blood cells.
 The immature cells go through various stages of development before they become fully developed blood cells and are released into the blood.
 As well as platelets, the bone marrow makes:

 - red blood cells to carry oxygen around our bodies

 - white blood cells to fight infection

 This diagram shows how different types of cells develop from a single blood stem cell:

-So, in essential thrombocythaemia, the stem cells make too many platelets.
-The excess platelets may form blood clots and can collect in the spleen, making it become enlarged.
+In essential thrombocythaemia, the stem cells make too many platelets.
+The extra platelets might form blood clots.
+The platelets can also collect in the spleen, which makes it bigger.